 All-Season vs. Touring Tires – What Are The Differences

 The big drawing point with all-season tires is that they are just that…a tire for use in all types of weather and road conditions.
-The tread is designed to get you through rain, slush and snow, as well as provide adequate handling on dry pavement.
+The tread is designed to get you through rain, slush and light snow, as well as provide adequate handling on dry pavement.

 Generally speaking, due to the tread design being made to handle a variety of road conditions, cornering and handling performance will not be quite as good as it will on a touring tire.
 That said, you will find ultra-high performance all-season tires that cost a bit more, but provide grip and handling that rival more expensive touring or summer performance tires.